MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli.md

 See our [Docker tags](https://hub.docker.com/r/azuresdk/azure-cli-python/tags/) for available versions.

 > [!NOTE]
-> The Docker container does not support the `component` feature.
+> The Docker image does not support the `component` feature.

-If you don't have it, install [Python](https://www.python.org/downloads).

 ## apt-get